Zumanity

-Laliberté admits that the biggest reason to produce this show was the chance to create something with riskier subject matter.
-He was interested in the idea of creating a show that explored human sexuality, something that was at complete odds with the other, more family-oriented Cirque du Soleil shows.
+Laliberté admits that the biggest reason to produce Zumanity was the opportunity to create something with edgier subject matter.
+He was interested in the idea of creating a show that explored human sexuality something at complete odds with the other, more family-oriented Cirque du Soleil shows.
 "Our previous shows have all been family-oriented and politically correct, which is great," Laliberté said, "but we're human beings, we won't hide it.
 We're a bunch of happy campers.
 We like to live new experiences.
 Zumanity deals with some of those experiences."

-On February 22, 2022, Cirque du Soleil announced that a new show, "Mad Apple," would replace the Zumanity show at New York-New York Hotel and Casino, which opened on May 26, 2022.
+On February 22, 2022, Cirque du Soleil announced that a new show, Mad Apple, would replace the Zumanity show at New York-New York Hotel and Casino, which opened on May 26, 2022.

 Costumes

 Thierry Mugler designed the costumes for Zumanity; he created the costumes to enhance the sensual atmosphere and heightened sexuality of the production.
-Many of the costumes are highly colorful, yet some are minimal to an exaggerated extreme.
+Many of the costumes are highly colorful, yet some are minimal to an extreme.
 Fur, feathers, leather, lace, fishnet stockings, velvet dresses, tiny corsets, cone bras, and plastic accessories were primary materials utilized to create the costumes' provocative appeal.
 Jonel's costume, for example, is made of stretch vinyl and is airbrushed to create a semi-nude effect; her bright red wig is made of expanded foam.
-Faun has fur on his pants which is made from toothbrush bristles, human hair, and yak fur.
+Faun has fur on his pants made of toothbrush bristles, human hair, and yak fur.
 Molinier's long velvet dress was created by using a stencil and net onto which black silicone was applied.
 Though some characters are made to look entirely nude, the sex organs are fake pieces.
 Zumanity had Cirque's most expensive and elaborate costumes, the Rose Boy's g-string alone costing $75,000.